Mouth Vs Nose Breathing While Running: A Detailed Comparison

 Symptoms of EIB can include shortness of breath, coughing, chest tightness, sore throat, and decreased endurance.

-These symptoms usually appear within a few minutes after you start running and continue either intermittently or consistently until shortly after your workout is over.
+These symptoms typically appear within a few minutes of starting to run and persist either intermittently or consistently until shortly after your workout is over.

 Difficulty with mouth breathing is usually exacerbated when running in cold, dry air or when breathing really hard.

-In the first scenario, the dry, cold air bypasses the very necessary warming and humidification steps and presents a greater shock to your system than when inhaling on a warm and humid day where the air is already closer to what the bronchi prefer.
+In the first scenario, the dry, cold air bypasses the necessary warming and humidification steps, presenting a greater shock to your system than when inhaling on a warm and humid day, where the air is already closer to what the bronchi prefer.

 This is why it’s particularly common to experience a dry cough when running in the cold.